Sandy Petersen: MicroProse

-Petersen worked some time for video game company MicroProse, where he is credited for work on Sid Meier's Pirates! and Sword of the Samurai.
-Between 1989 and 1992 he worked on more MicroProse video games including Darklands, Hyperspeed, and Lightspeed.
-Petersen was laid off in 1992 and was jobless for five months.
+Petersen worked some time for video game company MicroProse, where he is credited for work on Sid Meier's Pirates!, Civilization, and Sword of the Samurai.
+Between 1989 and 1993 he worked on more MicroProse video games including Darklands, Hyperspeed, and Lightspeed.
+Petersen was laid off in 1993 and was jobless for five months.
 He considered that period as one of the worst times of his life.

+Sandy was on the team which developed Sid Meier’s Civilization.
+One of his contributions was to make unemployed people appear as “Elvis”, and that you can change them to be “Einsteins” instead.
+He has stated in multiple interviews that Lightspeed (and its sequel Hyperspeed) is the only game in his entire career as an employee, when he was allowed to freely choose the game’s theme and create its universe from whole cloth.

 Id Software

 Petersen was hired by id Software in August 1993.
 During his interview, John Romero introduced him to DoomEd and simply asked him to build a level.
 Romero was ultimately happy with the results, so Petersen was brought on to production for Doom.
 The level from Petersen's interview eventually became "E2M6".
 He was a fast level designer and produced all maps for the third episode of Doom, Inferno.
-Petersen designed 17 levels for Doom II, a little over half of the 32 total.
+Petersen designed 20 of the 27 levels in Doom and 17 levels of the 32 for Doom II.
 An 18th, "Dead Simple", was redesigned by American McGee before release.

+In interviews Sandy frequently repeats that the design of Doom and Doom II were group efforts, and even the artists and programmers contributed.
+For example, he credits John Carmack with suggesting to him the idea of using the rocket launcher on yourself to find the secret exit in map E3M6.

+Petersen considered his main job at id was to make the game fun.
+Beyond designing the majority of levels for the first two Doom games, he determined the names for demons, items, degrees of difficulty and levels and determined map order.
+He wrote the text of the Doom manuals although the original story idea for Doom is credited to Tom Hall.
+He also wrote the text that appears between levels and at the end of game, as well as the text which appears when you pick up items or exit the game.
+He also suggested to the team to modify the BFG 9000’s such that it became a smart bomb instead of an upgraded plasma gun which is what it was prior to release.